 Compared to porcelain, zirconia crowns cause less damage to adjacent teeth.
 Porcelain crowns tend to rub and wear down adjoining teeth and have an increased likelihood of causing enamel erosion.

 At The Dental Lab, “Consistently making smiles,” is not just a marketing tagline, but the foundation from which is led as a company.
-Our certified dental technicians have over 35 years of experience and use the latest technology to create quality restorations that install confidence in every patient., helping you deliver patient satisfaction every time.
+Our certified dental technicians have over 35 years of experience and use the latest technology to create quality restorations that install confidence in every patient, helping you deliver patient satisfaction every time.
+We are also officially an FDA-recognized dental milling center.
 If you’d like to learn more about The Dental Lab's ArgenZ aesthetic milled zirconia services and products, please don’t hesitate to contact us.
 Our skilled technicians have in-depth knowledge of Zirconia and other dental materials and are always willing to chat.

 What is a Zirconia Crown?